 Download the report here find out.

 We answer the following questions:

-- Why voluntary carbon credit prices might be increasing?
+- Why are voluntary carbon credit prices increasing?

-- What the impact of higher carbon credit prices might be?
+- What will the impact of higher carbon credit prices be?

-- What the key trends impacting voluntary carbon markets in 2022 are?
+- What are the key trends impacting voluntary carbon markets in 2022?